 Option 2: Use Google Tag Manager

-Google Tag Manager is a tag management system that allows you to quickly and easily update tags and code snippets on your site.
-Learn more
+Google Tag Manager is a tag management system that allows you to update tags and code snippets on your site.
+Learn more about Google Tag Manager

 See the section below to learn more about our recommendations for how you should use these solutions based on your site’s current tag implementation.